Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-Click on Submit.
+Select your desired option and click on Submit.
 A message will be displayed "The chat transcript was sent successfully".
-The end-user will receive the chat transcript in its email inbox.
+The chosen recipient will receive the chat transcript in their email inbox.

 ### Transferring Agents
 <div class="divider"></div>

-You can transfer the ticket/issue to another agent by selecting a different agent from Assign Agent option.
-The whole conversation will be visible to the newly selected agent.
+You can transfer a issue/Conversation to another Agent by selecting a different Agent from Assigned Agent menu.
+The entire Conversation will be visible to the newly selected Agent.

 ### Setting Reminders and Status
 <div class="divider"></div>

-The status can be changed to 'Resolved' once the solution is conveyed to the customer.
+The status can be changed to 'Resolved' once a resolution is provided to the customer.

 <figure>